Subscribe now to NEHGS's journal of pilgrim genealogy and history

 The journal is published twice per year, in winter and summer.
 Each issue is approximately 100 pages plus an annual every-name index in summer.

-The result of an agreement with the Massachusetts Society of Mayflower Descendants (MSMD), the New England Historic Genealogical Society (NEHGS) will assume a ten-year stewardship of the venerable journal the Mayflower Descendant.
+The result of an agreement with the Massachusetts Society of Mayflower Descendants (MSMD), the New England Historic Genealogical Society (NEHGS) has assumed a ten-year stewardship of the venerable journal the Mayflower Descendant.